Interview with John Green

 JG: I know towards the end that’s when they found out the Junkers, instead of, he was firing upwards.

-GT: Schrage musik.
+GT: Schrage Musik.
 Upward firing cannons.

-JG: Upward firing cannon.
+JG: Upward firing cannons.
 That’s why we lost so many aircraft before anybody knew about it!
 Then after that, when we’re searching, the mid upper gunner, the pilot every so often had to turn the plane down so he could look below and that way make sure there’s nothing underneath it.

 GT: So the squadrons didn’t employ under gunners in any of the aircraft.